perslab/depict/README.md

   * Point `genotype_data_plink_prefix` to where PLINK binary format 1000 Genomes Project genotype files are on our system.
 They are part of the DEPICT download.
 You simply need to change to path to where the DEPICT folder lives on your system.
 Specify the entire path of the filenames except the extension (e.g. `/home/projects/depict/git/DEPICT/data/genotype_data_plink/ALL.chr_merged.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes`)
 4. Run DEPICT
   * `<path to DEPICT>/src/depict.py <path to your config file>`
-5. Investigate the results which have been written to your analysis folder
+5. Investigate the results which have been written to your analysis folder (see the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki)
   * Associated loci in file ending with `_loci.txt`
   * Gene prioritization results  in file ending with `_geneprioritization.txt`
   * Gene set enrichment results  in file ending with `_genesetenrichment.txt`